Clearwater, Manitoba

 Clearwater is an unincorporated community recognized as a local urban district in south central Manitoba, Canada.
 It is located in the Municipality of Louise.
-It plays host to the Harvest Moon Festival each September, a music and organic farming event.
+It plays host to the Harvest Moon Festival, a music and organic farming event held each September.
 Clearwater is also the site of an annual July 1 Canada Day baseball tournament.

 Transportation

 The community has access to other towns in Manitoba via MB Provincial Highways 3A and 342.
 The community has access to Winnipeg via Highways 3A and 3.